semenko/freezepop/README.md

 ## Overview

 0. Copy (symlink + gitignore?) `freezepop.py` and `.bin/` to your repository.
-1. Add your site config to site-config
+1. Add your site config to .site-config
 2. Add .awskey to .gitignore
 3. Create an .awskey file containing your private aws key (make sure it is not committed!)